Pension moves you should make before Labour’s Budget raid

 Bestinvest says Bed and ISA instructions are up by a quarter since Labour came into power in July, compared to the same period in 2023, “as investors consider the tax efficiency of their investments under the new government”.
 The digital wealth manager Moneyfarm has also seen “a sharp increase in clients liquidating their positions” and rebuying the investments in tax-efficient wrappers, so they can lock in gains at the current CGT rates.

-If you have investments held outside an ISA or pension, it could be a good idea to act now and do a Bed and ISA or Bed and Pension, especially as the transaction can take several weeks.
+If you have investments held outside an ISA or pension, it could be a good idea to act now and do a Bed and ISA or Bed and Pension.

-By doing a Bed and Pension, in particular, you can enjoy today’s CGT rates and pension tax relief and shield yourself from any Budget changes.
+By doing a Bed and Pension, in particular, you can take advantage of today’s CGT rates and pension tax relief and shield yourself from any Budget changes.

 Ruth Emery